-n) Inventories
+m) Inventories

-Inventories comprise all assets which are held for sale in the normal course of business (finished products), in the process of production for such sale (work in progress) or consumed in the production process or in the rendering of services (raw materials and supplies).
+In accordance with IAS 2 (Inventories), inventories comprise all assets which are held for sale in the ordinary course of operations (finished products), in the process of production for such sale (work in progress) or consumed in the production process or in the rendering of services (raw materials and supplies).

-Inventories are stated at the lower of acquisition or manufacturing cost (determined by using the average or first-in, first-out method) or market value.
+Inventories are measured at the lower of acquisition or manufacturing cost (determined by using the average or firstin, first-out method) or net realizable value.
 Manufacturing costs comprise direct costs, production and material overhead, including depreciation charges.

-o) Property, plant and equipment
+n) Property, plant and equipment